wschwab/NFette/README.md

 Global variables are stored in `/src/store/store.js`.
 You can see the structure of the state in the `initialState` object, which represents the values for these variables when the state is initialized.

 The state object has four main sub-objects: `nftDetails`, `tokenDetails`, `curve`, and `collateral`.
 In addition, there is a `provider` object for the [ethers web3 provider](https://docs.ethers.io/v5/api/providers/), and another for errors.
+The user's address is also injected into `userAddress` when they connect their wallet.

 Following a Redux-like pattern, state variables are not changed by directly altering `store.js` in the frontend code.
 Instead, `dispatch`s are implemented in `/src/store/actions.js`.
 As such, you will see many components that have a line such as:
 ```